Rio Branco Acre, Brazil Travel Guide

 Be certain you experience a smooth departure out of Brazil.

-Basic facilities, including check-in counters, waiting area, and a few food options.
+Basic facilities, including check-over the counter, waiting area, and a few food options.

 Waiting areas, box offices, and basic amenities for travelers.